 You can't remove objects from a bucket that has versioning enabled.
 Amazon S3 adds a delete marker when you delete an object, which is what this command does.
 For more information about S3 Bucket Versioning, see Retaining multiple versions of objects with S3 Versioning.

-For an example of how to empty a bucket using AWS SDK for Java, see Deleting a bucket.
+For an example of how to empty a bucket using AWS SDK for Java, see Deleting a general purpose bucket.
 The code deletes all objects, regardless of whether the bucket has versioning enabled, and then it deletes the bucket.
 To just empty the bucket, make sure that you remove the statement that deletes the bucket.

 For more information about using other AWS SDKs, see Tools for Amazon Web Services